fogus/thneed/doc/API.md

 A minimal functional registry system inspired by clojure.spec.alpha.

 Provides core registry operations for managing namespaced identifiers.
 Users maintain their own atoms/maps and the registry functions herein to manage them.
 A registry is map from namespaced identifiers (keywords or symbols) to arbitrary values, enabling global lookup and reuse of named items.

-  A couple of ideas that differentiate registries from raw maps held in
+Important ideas that differentiate registries from raw maps held in
 atoms:

+- Identifier: Either a keyword or a symbol, preferably qualified.
-  - Alias: A registry entry whose value is an identifier that points to another registry entry, creating indirection that allows one key to reference another's value.
+- Alias: A registry entry whose value is an identifier that points to another identifier, creating indirection that allows one key to reference another's value.
 - Alias chain: The sequence of identifiers traversed when resolving an alias, showing each indirection step from the initial key to the final non-identifier value.
 - Cycle: Alias chains may have cycles, and this library can detect and annotate them.

 Because registries are just maps - use standard Clojure functions for selection/query.